ibiswas89/Aerospike_role/README.md

 ## Variables
-* edit the variables int defaults/main.yml to change the variables based on the currents aerospike version
+* edit the variables int defaults/main.yml to change the variables based on the current aerospike version